TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 <br> Figure 4.
 The OpenCV method explained.
 <br><br>

-The OpenCV method obtains the shape of the image by extracting the corners of the puzzle shape with Edge Detection.
+The OpenCV method obtains the shape of the image by extracting the corners of the puzzle shape with Edge Detection[[5]](#OpenCV).
 Then the amount of vertices can be invered from the amount of corners, which results in a name for a shape.
 If the amount of vertices is 4, it is a square etc. The color is detected by getting the RGB values of the center of the shape.
 The size is obtained by comparing the size of the shape to the overall size of the square of the puzzle.

 [TODO: FILL IN AND DISCUSS RESULTS OF TABLE 2]